-King County announced this week that they’ll open a mile of trail between Kirkland and Bellevue and four miles between Newcastle Beach Park and Gene Coulon Park – all by the end of this year.
+King County announced this week that they’ll open a mile of trail between Kirkland and Bellevue and four miles between Newcastle Beach Park and Gene Coulon Park – all by early 2018.
 These two segments chip away at the northern and southern ends of the 11 miles of Eastside Rail Corridor (ERC) between Kirkland and Renton.
 The announcement means the goal the EGA is advocating for – of Kirkland to Renton connectivity on the ERC by 2020 – is in closer sight.

 There are still some hurdles to jump – none bigger than fully funding a retrofit of the historic Wilburton Trestle.
 For the EGA, the trestle is the linchpin to Kirkland to Renton connectivity, and as the largest single unfunded segment, the trestle has been our top funding priority over the last year.
 Thanks to a broad coalition effort this legislative session, the State transportation budget contains $2.5M towards retrofitting the Wilburton Trestle.
 This brings the total secured funding to date for the trestle to $7.5M.
 Initial funding was secured during the 2016 budget season, and together funding represents the culmination of many months of advocacy efforts by EGA members non-profits, public agencies, and private sector organizations.